On the finiteness of local homology modules: Main results

-\begin{rem} Let $\fa$ be an ideal of $R$ and $N$ an Artinian $R$-module.
-If there exists a filter coregular $N$-sequence in $\fa$ of infinite length, then, by the equivalence of the statements (i) and (ii) in Theorem \ref{thm}, any filter coregular $N$-sequence in $\fa$ can be extended to a filter coregular $N$-sequence in $\fa$ of arbitrary length, and in this case we set $\fwidth{\fa}N=\infty$.
-Now assume all filter coregular $N$-sequences in $\fa$ have finite length.
-Again, by the equivalence of the statements (i) and (ii) in Theorem \ref{thm}, we can extend any filter coregular $N$-sequence in $\fa$ to a maximal one, and all maximal filter coregular $N$-sequences in $\fa$ are of the same length which we denote this common length by $\fwidth {\fa}N$.
-Moreover, if $M$ is a finitely generated $R$-module such that $\supp_R(M)=\V{\fa}$, then, by Theorem \ref{thm}, we have
+\begin{remark} Let $\fa$ be an ideal of $R$, and let $N$ be an Artinian $R$-module.
+When there exists a filter coregular $N$-sequence in $\fa$ of infinite length, then, by the equivalence of (i) and (ii) in Theorem \ref{thm}, any filter coregular $N$-sequence in $\fa$ can be extended to a filter coregular $N$-sequence in $\fa$ of arbitrary length, and in this case we set $\fwidth{\fa}N=\infty$.
+Now assume that all filter coregular $N$-sequences in $\fa$ have finite length.
+Again, by the equivalence of (i) and (ii) in Theorem \ref{thm}, we can extend any filter coregular $N$-sequence in $\fa$ to a maximal one, and all maximal filter coregular $N$-sequences in $\fa$ are of the same length which we denote this common length by $\fwidth {\fa}N$.
+Moreover, if $M$ is a finitely generated $R$-module such that $\supp(M)=\V{\fa}$, then, by Theorem \ref{thm}, we have